Supporting the future of accounting in Wisconsin

 The Big Read

-To support financial literacy in Wisconsin, the Foundation helps fund the cost of money-themed books for statewide financial literacy events for children in grades Pre-K – 4 during Money Smart Week.
+To support financial literacy in Wisconsin, the Educational Foundation helps fund the cost of money-themed books for statewide financial literacy events for children in Pre-K through grade 4 during Money Smart Week.

 Wisconsin Educators of Business & Information Technology (WEBIT)

 WEBIT is an annual state convention for high school business teachers.
-The Foundation sponsors an informational booth with accounting resources for educators and has a member volunteer to present an accounting session for educators.
+The Educational Foundation sponsors an informational booth with accounting resources for educators.
+WICPA members also present an accounting session for educators.

 Young Entrepreneurial Scholars (YES)